Marc-Aradillas/Telco_Project/README.md

 ----------------------------------

-# Project-Description
+# Project-Description : Analyzing Customer Churn Factors for Predictive Insights

-Telco is a telecommunications company that offers many services to a wide range of customers.
-I have decided to look into the different elements of a customer churning to determine if any of them increase or decrease the chance of a customer to churn.
+**The Telco Telecommunication company provides phone, internet, streaming and other add-on services to their customers.
+This project will involve analysis of the various elements of customer churns to determine if they increase or decrease the probability of customer churn  **

 ## Project Goal

-* Discover drivers of churn of Telco customers
+* Identify drivers for churn of Telco customers
-* Use drivers to develop a machine learning model to classify churn as a customer ending their contract or not ending (renewing) their contract with Telco
+* Utilze drivers to develop a Machine Learning model to classify churn as a customer ending their contract or not ending their contract with Telco.
-* This information could be used to further our understanding of which customer elements contribute to or detract from a customer churning.
+* The details of could provide further insight on which customer elements contribute to or detract from a customer churning.

 ### Initial Thoughts

-My initial hypothesis is that drivers of churn will be elements that have dissatisfied customers.
-Some service/package or lack of one might be pushing customers to churn.
+My initial hypothesis is that the drive of churn may be impacted by customers not opting for online security as part of their contract services.

 ### The Plan

-* Acquire data from Codeup MySQL DB
+* **Acquire data from Codeup MySQL Database**

-* Prepare data
+* **Prepare data**
-    * Create Engineered columns from existing data
+    * Feature Engineer columns from existing data
+        * online_security
+        * online_backup
+        * device_protection
+        * tech_support
+        * streaming_tv
+        * streaming_movies
+        * tech_support

-* Explore data in search of drivers of churn
+* **Explore data in search of impactful drivers of churn**
-    * Answer the following initial questions
+    * Answer the following initial questions,
-    * Is Churn independent from payment type?
+        * Is Churn independent from online Security?
-    * Is Churn independent from internet Service type?
+        * Is Churn independent from internet service types?
-    * Is Churn independent from paperless billing?
         * Is there a difference in churn based on monthly charges?
+Total charges?
+        * Does having more than one add-on affect churn?
+        * Does the contract type affect churn?

-* Develop a Model to predict if a customer will churn
+* **Develop a Model to predict if a customer will churn**
     * Use drivers identified in explore to help build predictive models of different types
     * Evaluate models on train and validate data
     * Select the best model based on highest accuracy
-    * Evaluate the best model on test data
+    * Evaluate the best performing model on test data

-* Draw conclusions
+* **Draw conclusions**

-# Data Dictionary
+## Data Dictionary

 |**Feature**|**Values**|**Definition**|
 |:--------------------:|:---------------------------:|:-------------------------------------------------------- |